axtonao/aoxiang-acad/_pages/about.md

 I am dedicated to exploring the creative potential of artificial intelligence and the generation of interactive worlds.
 My current research focuses on visual media generation.

-My research career in computer graphics began while I was still in high school, under the mentorship of Professor <a href="http://geometrylearning.com/">Prof. Lin Gao</a>.
+My research career in computer graphics began while I was still in high school, under the mentorship of <a href="http://geometrylearning.com/">Prof. Lin Gao</a>.

 Computer graphics is awesome!!!